Does insurance cover tornado damage?

 Does renters insurance cover tornado damage?

-Renters insurance covers your personal property for tornado damage, and, like a home insurance policy, it includes loss of use coverage to help pay expenses if you have to live elsewhere during repairs.
-Like home insurance, renters may not automatically include replacement cost coverage, so be sure to add it.
+Yes, renters insurance covers your personal property for tornado damage, and, like a home insurance policy, it includes loss of use coverage to help pay expenses if you have to live elsewhere during repairs.
+Your landlord's policy covers the structure itself, but provides no coverage for anything you own.
+Renters insurance doesn't automatically include replacement cost coverage for your belongings, so talk to your insurer about adding a replacement cost coverage endorsement for full reimbursement.

 Does car insurance cover tornado damage?